Triscus/EuroshieldDrums/README.md

 Frequency of the Drum from 60 - 5000Hz - can be changed by definition

 #### 2:Length
-Set the duration of the envelope.
-At the moment retriggering is not implemented.
+Set the duration of the envelope.(10 to 2000 ms) At the moment retriggering is not implemented.
 If a trigger is received while the envelope is active, it will be ignored.

 Tip: Sending a Gate Signal will continueously trigger the drum if the enevelope is short enough.